 The best thing to do is to work your way through the Path to Partner Achievement in your dashboard.
 Meeting the requirements doesn’t guarantee you make Partner.
 You’ll just be able to apply.

 Twitch Partners get these added perks:

 - Ads become available to streamers who get Twitch partnership.
 Choose to enable them for non-subscribers, and set times for them that don’t interrupt your content and annoy your viewers.
 Twitch will tell you the percentage you get in a contract they’ll draft for you specifically.
-It’s not openly discussed, but ads are usually not the most lucrative part of streaming anyway.
-Some streamers don’t use them at all because they don’t want to turn off new viewers.
+Ads are usually not the most lucrative part of streaming anyway.

 - Reruns and video premieres can be streamed from your channel.
 This new rule started in September of 2018.
 It’s a good way to keep interest while you must be away or break schedule.

 - Custom cheermotes: Custom graphics for your Bit cheers.

 - VODs: Past streams can be stored as VODs for up to 60 days.